 Susan E. Opler, Ombudsman

-Susan Opler brings the skills of an experienced lawyer, adjudicator, mediator and educator to her role.
-In 2014, she was honoured by the Law Society of Upper Canada with the prestigious Laura Legge Award, awarded to “a woman lawyer in Ontario who has exemplified leadership within the profession."
+Susan Opler brings the skills of an experienced lawyer, adjudicator, mediator and educator to her role as Toronto's Ombudsman.
+In 2014, she was honoured by the Law Society of Upper Canada with the Laura Legge Award, awarded annually to “a woman lawyer in Ontario who has exemplified leadership within the profession."

-Ms. Opler began her legal career after earning a BA from McGill in 1982 and a LL.B. from the University of Toronto in 1985.
-During the first decade of her legal career, she worked as a litigation associate and partner at McCarthy Tétrault, and prosecuted criminal cases as an Assistant Crown Attorney while on leave from the firm for a year.
+Ms. Opler holds a BA from McGill ('82) and a LL.B. from the University of Toronto ('85).
+During the first decade of her legal career, she worked as a litigation associate and then partner at McCarthy Tétrault and prosecuted criminal cases as an Assistant Crown Attorney while on leave from her firm for one year.

-Beginning in 2001, she was a member, Senior Lawyer Member and Vice Chair of the Consent and Capacity Board, which reviews involuntary committal to Ontario’s psychiatric facilities.
-Ms. Opler chaired quasi-judicial hearings involving mental health and substitute decision-making and was a key leader in the Board’s administration, designing and overseeing its community outreach and the training and evaluation of members.
-Starting in 2013, Ms. Opler also served as an adjudicator on the Hearings and Appeals Divisions of the Law Society Tribunal, where she presided over hearings into the professional conduct of both lawyers and paralegals.
-She was actively involved in mediation and case management there, and played a critical role in significantly reducing the overall number of hearing days.
+Beginning in 2001, Ms. Opler was a member, Senior Lawyer Member and Vice Chair of the Consent and Capacity Board (CCB), the body that reviews involuntary committal to Ontario’s psychiatric facilities.
+She chaired quasi-judicial hearings involving mental health and substitute decision-making and was a key leader of the CCB, designing and overseeing stakeholder outreach and the recruitment, training and evaluation of members.
+Starting in 2013, Ms. Opler also served as an adjudicator on the Hearings and Appeals Divisions of the Law Society Tribunal, presiding over hearings and writing decisions about the professional conduct and capacity of lawyers and paralegals.
+A trained and experienced mediator, she was actively involved in case management on both tribunals.

-Ms. Opler has taught trial advocacy at both the University of Toronto and Osgoode Hall Law Schools.
-A recognized expert in teaching adjudication skills, she was a lead instructor with the Society of Ontario Adjudicators and Regulators and Osgoode Professional Development.
-Over more than a decade, she has taught adjudicators, justices of the peace, judges and other decision-makers, both in Canada and internationally.
+Ms. Opler taught trial advocacy at both the University of Toronto and Osgoode Hall Law Schools.
+A recognized expert in teaching adjudication skills, she was a lead instructor with the Society of Ontario Adjudicators and Regulators and Osgoode Professional Development for over a decade.
+She has taught adjudicators, justices of the peace, judges and other decision-makers, both in Canada and internationally.

 Kwame Addo, Director, Investigations & Conflict Resolution